kaintels/kaintels.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-Hello! 👋 I currently studying as a PhD student at Tokyo University of Agriculture and Technology TT LAB, where I focus on research in healthcare.
+Hello! 👋 I currently studying as a PhD student at Tokyo University of Agriculture and Technology TT LAB, where I focus on research in biomedical engineering with AI.

 My research topics of interest include, but are not limited to:

 - Generative model
-  - electrocardiography synthesis and restoration
+  - biomedical signal(ECG, EEG, EMG, PPG) synthesis

-- Biosignal processing AI
-  - remote photoplethysmography
   - mode mixing problem

-- Graph signal processing in bioinformatics
-  - hypertension analysis using causality
+- Medical big data
-  - alzheimer's disease analysis using pathway
+  - hypertension and alzheimer's disease analysis

 Reviewer experience